Table of Contents

 You’re not getting the rental income, but you still have a mortgage to pay off.
 And then turn costs.

-Every time a tenant moves out, there’s likely going to be painting required, some small maintenance repairs required.
+Every time a resident moves out, there’s likely going to be painting required, some small maintenance repairs required.

 And all of this causes brain damage and causes you to think about, you know, what’s going on with this rental property.